deepsense-ai/db-ally/docs/concepts/collections.md

 In this scenario, the LLM first determines the most suitable view to address the query, and then that view is used to pull the relevant data.

-Sometimes, the selected view may not be able to answer the question and will raise an error.
+Sometimes, the selected view does not match question (LLM select wrong view) and will raise an error.
 In such situations, the fallback collections can be used.
 This will cause a next view selection, but from the fallback collection.

 ```python
     llm = LiteLLM(model_name="gpt-3.5-turbo")
     user_collection = dbally.create_collection("candidates", llm)